RenderKit/oidn/doc/api.md

 the first hit.
 For example, it usually works well to follow perfect specular (*delta*) paths and store features for the first diffuse or glossy surface hit instead (e.g. for perfect specular dielectrics and mirrors).
 This can greatly improve the quality of reflections and transmission.
+We will describe this approach in more detail in the following subsections.

 The auxiliary feature images should be as noise-free as possible.
 It is not a strict requirement but too much noise in the feature images may cause residual